jaysolanki46/MyTask/README.md

 # 🖥 MyTask

 ## 🎙 Introduction
-MyTask is a user-friendly time tracker and timesheet web tool that allows Skyzer Technologies to track their work hours across the projects.
+MyTask is a user-friendly time tracker and timesheet web tool that allows the team to track their work hours across the projects.

 ## 📑 Features
 - Keep time track on project